apache/helix/src/site/markdown/Tutorial.md

 * SEMI_AUTO: Application decides the placement but Helix decides the state of a partition.
 * CUSTOMIZED: Application controls the placement and state of a partition.

-For more info on the assignment modes, see [Rebalancing Algorithms](./tutorial_rebalance.html) of the tutorial.
+For more info on the assignment modes, see [Rebalancing Algorithms](./tutorial_rebalance.html) section of the tutorial.

 ```
     String RESOURCE_NAME = "MyDB";